The RUSH Approach to Gastroenterology Services

 Our Areas of Care

-- A national leader in treating digestive diseases: U.S. News & World Report ranked Rush University Medical Center among the best in the country in the country for gastroenterology and GI surgery.
+- A national leader in treating digestive diseases: U.S. News & World Report ranked RUSH among the best in the country in the country for gastroenterology and GI surgery.
 The hospital also earned a top ranking for cancer and high performing status for colon cancer surgery.
-This means you will be treated by some of the country's leading experts in digestive health and cancer at Rush.
+This means you will be treated by some of the country's leading experts in digestive health and cancer at RUSH.

 - Minimally invasive options: Our expert endoscopists often can provide the care you need without surgery.
 When surgery is needed, our surgeons use small incisions whenever possible to reduce pain and scarring.
-Surgeons at Rush University Medical Center also use a proven pre- and post-surgery enhanced recovery after surgery (ERAS) protocol to speed your recovery after colon surgery.
+Surgeons at RUSH also use a proven pre- and post-surgery enhanced recovery after surgery (ERAS) protocol to speed your recovery after colon surgery.

 - Experts in managing chronic conditions: If you have Crohn's disease or ulcerative colitis, let our experienced team suggest medication, diet and other strategies to help you avoid relapses.
 As one of the first programs in the country with a dedicated psychologist and dietitian on our team, we can also give you the skills and tools you need to handle food allergies and sensitivities that affect your quality of life.
 We also provide several support groups to help you connect with others facing similar challenges.